himza25/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Task 11: This task is about creating a function that performs addition of two numbers represented as strings with some constraints.
-This function is an implementation of infinite precision arithmetic in C.
+Task 12: This task involves creating a function that prints a buffer.